 Uber has an aggressive, even reckless, reputation.
-It has repeatedly clashed with local taxi commissions, and CEO Travis Kalanick shows open disdain for the taxi industry as a whole.
+It has repeatedly clashed with local taxi commissions, and former CEO Travis Kalanick has shown open disdain for the taxi industry as a whole.

 Kalanick can also alienate his own drivers – for instance, according to Re/code, he stated in an interview that Uber would like to have an entirely self-driving fleet within the next two decades.
-And his company competes aggressively with other ridesharing apps, routinely offering deep fare discounts in cities where Lyft also operates.
+In 2016, the company began testing self-driving vehicles with human backups, though major performance issues and legal setbacks have hamstrung its efforts.

-By contrast, Lyft’s website proclaims, “We love our drivers,” and its friendly policies – from more generous compensation and pricing clarity to the near-requirement that drivers and riders fistbump upon meeting – bear this out.
+By contrast, Lyft’s website proclaims, “We love our drivers,” and its driver-friendly policies – notably, more generous compensation and clarity around take-home pay – bear this out.

-Uber has faced ongoing lawsuits over certain aspects of its business model.
-According to The Boston Globe, a case filed in Massachusetts centers on whether Uber drivers are independent contractors, as the company claims, or traditional employees, as the labor-rights activists bringing the suit claim.
+Uber faces ongoing legal challenges around its business practices.
+According to The Boston Globe, a 2014 case filed in Massachusetts centered on whether Uber drivers are independent contractors, as the company claims, or traditional employees, as the labor-rights activists bringing the suit claim.
 A ruling in favor of the plaintiffs could dramatically increase Uber’s overhead costs and lead to changes or cutbacks in its service.

-Meanwhile, a California suit, reported on by SFGate, alleges that Uber improperly takes a cut of drivers’ tips, which is illegal under state law.
-Uber claims that fares and surge pricing surcharges aren’t tips, and thus aren’t covered by the law.
-A victory by the plaintiffs here could force Uber to raise its prices.
+Meanwhile, a 2014 California suit, reported on by SFGate, alleged that Uber improperly takes a cut of drivers’ tips, which is illegal under state law.
+Uber claimed that fares and surge pricing surcharges aren’t tips, and thus aren’t covered by the law.

 Uber is a versatile app that offers an alternative to taxi companies and higher-end car services.
 Due to low prices and wait times, it’s particularly useful for budget-conscious riders and those who need to get places in a hurry.
 Moreover, its ambitious principals are rapidly expanding its reach, creating opportunities for riders and drivers in new cities every month.